littleraskol/ReRegeneration/ReRegeneration/readme.txt

 lengthenDelayWhenRunningBy: Lengthens the regen delay while running by the specified 0 to 1 fractional value.
 At the default setting of 0.5, each second running counts as half of a second for ending the cooldown (i.e., 50% less).
 Set to 0 to turn this feature off.
 Note that if set to 1, each second running counts for 100% of a second less, i.e., 0 seconds, meaning that the regen cooldown lasts indefinitely while running.

+Finally, there are two "hidden" config items that are advanced and not needed by most players.
+These do not appear in the config file by default but can be added.

+timeInterval: How often, in seconds, to actually perform regeneration calculations.
+By default this is 0.25, meaning every quarter second (or about 15 game ticks).
+Note that this has no impact on any "per second" values, as they are multiplied accordingly.
+Minimum value is 0.01, anything less than that will be treated as 0.01.
+This setting is not really useful unless you have major performance issues.
+The higher this number is, the less frequently the mod will do any real calculations and therefore the less work it makes your computer do.

-Finally, there is a "verboseMode" option (which does not even appear in the config file packaged with the mod) that should probably be ignored by most players.
-By default it is "false" and controls whether to output regular calibration data.
+verboseMode: By default it is "false" and controls whether to output regular calibration data.

 2. CHANGELOG